 Step 2: Add and edit fields

-You’ll notice that a “reCAPTCHA” field appears at the bottom of the form as soon as you add your first field.
-Click on the field to set whether or not it appears on your form by toggling Never or Always.
+You’ll notice that a reCAPTCHA field appears at the bottom of the form as soon as you add your first field.
+Click to set whether or not it appears on your form by toggling Never or Always.

 To find out about each type of field and the customization options offered, read our article Form fields.

-Note on Deleting Fields: Once a form is active and submissions have been received, be cautious about deleting fields.
-What will happen?
+Once a form is active and submissions have been received, be cautious about deleting fields.
 A choice selection on a field can be removed and the user's original submission will be retained (you can click on their submission to see details).
 If a question is removed, the user's original submission to that question will be deleted.
 This data is not recoverable.
 If it is necessary to delete a field, export your submissions first to maintain accurate records.

 Step 3: Configure submit options

-Learn more about what to do with your submit button in the article Customize Submit options.
+Learn more about what to do with your submit button in the article Customize form Submit options.

 Step 4: Set form to Active